 When evaluating AI for invoice processing, it's crucial to understand the distinct capabilities of the three main approaches: traditional OCR, general-purpose LLMs, and specialized AI tools.
 Each offers a different balance of accuracy, effort, and cost.

 First, there is Optical Character Recognition (OCR).
 This technology has been the foundation of document digitization for years.
 At its core, OCR scans a document and converts the images of letters and numbers into machine-readable text.
 While it's a definite step up from manual data entry, traditional OCR struggles with the variability of real-world invoices.
 It often fails to correctly interpret different layouts and cannot understand context, such as distinguishing an invoice date from a due date.
+If your team needs a shared vocabulary for terms like OCR, classification, extraction, and validation, this finance IDP glossary is a useful companion.
 You can learn more about how OCR technology extracts invoice data in our detailed guide.

-Next are general-purpose LLMs like ChatGPT.
-These models are incredibly flexible and can understand natural language prompts, but this flexibility comes at a cost when applied to financial documents.
+Next are general-purpose LLMs such as GPT-4, Claude, and Gemini.
+These models are highly flexible and can understand natural language prompts, but this flexibility comes at a cost when applied to financial documents.
+Teams weighing model choice specifically can review how GPT, Claude, and Gemini compare for invoice extraction.
 They are prone to inaccuracies, "hallucinating" data that isn't there, and producing inconsistent, unstructured output that requires significant manual data cleaning.
 Furthermore, using a public LLM for sensitive financial data raises serious security and privacy concerns.
-For a deeper dive, we have a detailed comparison of ChatGPT vs. traditional OCR for invoices.
+For a deeper dive, we have a detailed comparison of general-purpose LLMs vs. traditional OCR for invoices.

 Finally, there are specialized invoice extraction tools.
 These platforms represent the optimal solution because they are purpose-built for the task.
-They often use a sophisticated combination of OCR, proprietary AI, and LLM-like intelligence within a secure, structured system designed specifically for financial workflows.
+They often use a sophisticated combination of OCR, proprietary AI, and LLM-like intelligence within a secure, structured system designed specifically for financial workflows — cloud vendors have released their own variants, such as Google's Document AI invoice parser, though the depth of extraction and long-term support varies considerably between offerings — and teams building on cloud functions face additional architectural decisions around serverless invoice processing that affect cold-start latency, payload limits, and overall throughput.
 This approach delivers consistently high accuracy and perfectly structured data ready for your accounting software.
 It is the most reliable path to true automated invoice processing.
+If your evaluation also includes vendor comparisons, this breakdown of Nanonets alternatives for invoice OCR is useful for judging setup burden, line-item depth, and AP workflow fit alongside the broader LLM-versus-tool decision.

 The "cost" of each method extends beyond the price tag.
 With OCR and general LLMs, the hidden costs of manual verification, error correction, and reformatting data can quickly eliminate any perceived savings.
+Teams turning that comparison into a formal buying process often use an intelligent document processing vendor checklist to score LLM-based options against structured extraction platforms.
 In contrast, a specialized SaaS tool offers predictable results and transparent costs.
 You can view our pay-per-use pricing to see how this model works.

 For any business that values data integrity, security, and operational efficiency, a specialized tool is the clear winner.
 It provides the intelligence of modern AI without the unreliability and risk of a general-purpose model.